chadgeary/cloudoffice/lightsail/README.md

 # Reference
-End-to-end DNS encryption with DNS-based ad-blocking.
-Combines wireguard (DNS VPN), pihole (adblock), and cloudflared (DNS over HTTPS).
-Built in AWS with a lightsail instance using Terraform, Ansible, and Docker.
+Nextcloud + OnlyOffice deployed automatically via Terraform and Ansible in AWS Lightsail with object storage.

 ![Diagram](../diagram.png)

 # Requirements
 - An AWS account
 - Follow Step-by-Step (compatible with Windows and Ubuntu)
+- *NEW* Optionally setup a duckdns.org domain, this is suggested for all new installations!

 # Step-by-Step
 Mac Users install (home)brew, then terraform, git, awscli.